-Retired Superintendent, Tahoma, Wa (MM)
+retired Superintendent, Tahoma, Wa (MM)

 I'm retired now but I was a superintendent for very many years.
-We never really spoke about school climate as such, it was more about school culture, which refers to the climate that kids and adults work within in a school systems so I think it's pretty much the same territory and we really spent a lot of tome focusing on that.
+We never really focused on school climate as such, it was more about creating a school culture modeled on a learning organization journey.
 I'll be happy to share with you what influenced our journey.
-It's my second year of retirement, but if you speak to people in my old district I think you will find that nothing much has changed in this regard.
+It's my second year of retirement, but if you speak to people in my old district I think you will find that the foundation of that organization is still in place.

-A long time ago we began talking about what were our aspirations for young people in our schools and that we didn't have the capacity to engage in difficult conversations.
+The journey began by talking about our aspirations for young people in our schools and creating the capacity to engage in difficult conversations.
 Before this, our primary focus was on adults - what they needed and our behavior was driven by what was best for them.
-That didn't feel good to us, so we began a long journey to create the capacity to engage in that type of conversation.
-We were significantly influenced by the three legs of the stool and spent a lot of time refining our capacity for reflective conversation.
-So, in our system we began to teach about mental models and ladders of inference so that when we got together, people began to label what was driving the conversations.
-And then we could begin to shift the focus from us as adults to what can we do to better serve the young people - and on how does the behavior of the adults influence the experiences of young people?
-Unfortunately, we didn't really engage the young people in the reflective conversations - that's one of the areas where we were remiss and I would definitely change that if I started a process like this again.
-I have no doubt that our journey would have been influenced and the pace different if we had been able to create a culture where the core focus was what young people need - we would have been able to do it more quickly.
+That didn't feel good to us, so we committed to building the capacity to engage in difficult conversations.

+We were influenced by the three legs of the learning organization stool and spent a lot of time refining our capacity for reflective conversations.
+So, in our system we began to teach about mental models and ladders of inference and how they influenced our conversations.
+Over time, we were able to shift the focus from adults to how we could better serve the young people - and on how the behavior of the adults influenced the experiences of young people?
+Unfortunately, we didn't engage the young people in the reflective conversations - that's one of the areas where we were remiss and I would definitely change that if I started a process like this again.
+I believe that our journey would have been influenced and the pace different if we had been able to include the voice of our young people in the conversation - we would have been able to do it more quickly.
 When we look back, we feel that was an error.

 To increase our tolerance for difficult conversations we used the left-hand column, only we named it "public/private" conversation.
 Then we looked at protocols to find out how these conversations would be able to spread throughout our system.
+We also taught and used balancing advocacy and inquiry and Interaction Choices to support our growth.

 I can tell you a story about aspiration: a number of years ago, I began to use a phrase "quality learning for every child, every day in every classroom".
-We didn't put it on posters or stickers on the walls, but in all of our meetings I would share this - I felt strongly responsible as a leader to have a teachable point of view and this little phrase became that.
-It became a part of what I did and it began spreading and eventually became our shared aspiration of the leadership team and it began influencing what people did in the buildings.
-From that, we actively began building role models for our young people - we wanted them to engage with each other with an awareness of what it looked and seemed like to be part of their conversations.
+We didn't put it on posters or stickers on the walls, but in all of our meetings I would share this - I felt responsible as a leader to have a teachable point of view and this phrase became that.
+It became a part of what I did and it began spreading and eventually became the shared aspiration of the leadership team and it began influencing what adults did in the buildings.
+From that, we actively began building role models for our young people - we wanted them to engage with each other with an awareness of what it looked and sounded like to be part of their conversations.
 Also, we wanted to influence the "parking lot" conversations amongst the adults so that we all dared to bring these conversations into the formal space where they should be held.
 Our focus was: "When adults are doing it, what does it look and feel like for the kids," knowing that they would model our behavior and codes of conduct.